white92d15b7/Null-Array-Setup/README.md

 ***Step 7***

 * Adduser to secure VPS, by adding a new username so you aren't running everything as root.
-Run the command below and the username to the one that you want specific to your account (Example- 'adduser nullexnav1').
-You will then need to make a new password associated with your new username.
+Run the command below and the username that you want specific to your account ***('nullexnav1' is an example, you need to use your username).***  You will then need to make a new password associated with your new username.
 Just hit 'Enter' for the next 5 lines after your password, then 'Y' to save your information.

 `adduser nullexnav1`

 ![Example-Bash](https://imgur.com/mrhihrj.png)

+* The final step is granting sudo permissions for your adduser.
+Run the command below to activate this setting ***('nullexnav1' is an example, you need to use your username).***

+`usermod -aG sudo nullexnav1`

 * Now you will close your Putty terminal and log back with your new username and password that we made above.